 “My surgery was conducted in a two-storey building, in the upper floor, and after the surgery my eyes were bandaged, I was carried up to the second floor [to have them removed] with my wife.
 I’m really indebted to her.”

 “I’m feeling really well, really good now because I can see everything properly.
 Even if I am starving, like I don’t have any food in my home but still, I am happy because I can see everything clearly.
 Before surgery, I used to stumble.
 I used to fall frequently; I got injured but now at least I can walk on my own – that makes me really happy.

 “I hope that these people will continue their service.
 I expect that they will continue their work and they will treat more blind people, people with visual impairments and bring them their eyesight back.”

-Note: This interview took place in February 2020, before any cases of the COVID-19 virus were reported in Bangladesh.
+Note: This interview took place in February 2020, before any cases of COVID-19 were reported in Bangladesh.
 Programme manager Asma updates that Yousuf and Helena are doing well.